-Does Endometriosis Cause Weight Gain?
-No... but kind of yes
+Endometriosis Weight Gain Part 1: Does Endometriosis Cause Weight Gain?

 Endometriosis is a complex and often misunderstood condition that affects millions of women worldwide.
 Characterized by the growth of endometrial-like tissue outside the uterus, it can lead to a variety of symptoms, including pelvic pain, infertility, and menstrual irregularities.

 Among the numerous questions surrounding endometriosis is whether it can cause weight gain.
-Truth be told, there’s really no research that suggests any links between endometriosis and weight gain.
+Truth be told, there’s really no research that directly suggests endometriosis leads to weight gain.
 In other words, endometriosis lesions don’t directly cause you to store fat.
-Actually, research shows the opposite: that women with endo are more likely to be lean!
+Research shows the opposite: that women with endo are more likely to be lean!

 If this doesn’t depict your own story, you’re not alone.
 Many sufferers feel like their weight gain is aligned with their endo.

-Not to mention not all of us have actual fat gain!
-In fact, many of us may just look bigger when, in fact, it’s due to something else.
+Not to mention, not all of us have actually gained fat!
+Truth be told, many of us may just look bigger due to swelling, water weight, or bloat.

-Sure, you may have needed to buy pants two sizes bigger, but is that due to fat, water retention, swelling, gas, or even constipation?
-The difference is important to know!
+Sure, you may have needed to buy pants two sizes bigger, but is that due to fat or … water retention, swelling, gas, or even constipation?
+The differences are important to know!

 So let’s get a better understanding of the many ways endometriosis can make it “look like” we gain weight, be it fat or something else.

-• Fat: excess storage of fatty tissue anywhere on the frame.
-If you are definitely gaining weight, you will be larger (than before) when you wake up and when you go to sleep, as well as throughout the month.
+This means excess storage of fatty tissue anywhere on the frame.
+If you are gaining fat, you will be the same larger size from morning to night, as well as throughout the month.
 Think: consistently bigger.

-• Inflammatory Swelling: When the immune system inflames an area of the body, swelling can ensue.
-Ever had swelling after a bee sting or an ankle twist?
-With endo, swelling can occur when there’s any tissue damage triggered, say from a lesion being provoking or growing, or scar tissue issues.
-I know in my history, I had swelling after ovulation that made my lower tummy tender to the touch, and you could visually see it protruding.
-Thanks inflammation for this!
-Swelling comes and goes, so at times you may feel bigger than other times.
+When the immune system inflames an area of the body, swelling occurs.
+Think: swelling after a bee sting or an ankle twist.
+With endo, swelling can occur when a cyst ruptures or tissue damage is triggered, say from a lesion being provoked or scar tissue irritation.
+I know in my history, I had swelling after ovulation that made my lower tummy tender to the touch, and you could visually see it protruding!
+Swelling is not fatty tissue: it comes and goes, so at times you may feel bigger than other times.

-• Gas/Constipation: This is a tricky one!
-As someone who has dealt with both serious gas accumulation and constipation (from methane SIBO), I can attest that I’ve felt pretty darn round at times… all of which petered out after I figured out how to not have gas and constipation.
+This is a tricky one!
+As someone who has dealt with both serious gas accumulation and constipation (from methane SIBO), I can attest that I’ve felt pretty darn “fat” at times… all of which petered out after I figured out how to not have gas and constipation.
 But seriously, it even fooled me! [me looking in mirror: “why am I gaining weight??”].
+If your tummy feels uncomfortably full, you feel bloated, and/or you’re not having good, full bowel movements daily, consider this.

 Of course, most of you may be unsure which issue you are dealing with, so read on for numerous clues to help you sleuth out what’s going on with your body.
 Below are some of the bigger issues I see with weight gain and endometriosis